-Shadow Impact: Shadow impact ranking would be high if a new (not existing) elevated structure were within 75 feet (23 meters) of residential or open space, natural areas, or parkland.
+Shadow Impact: A shadow impact ranking would be high if a new (not existing) elevated structure were within 75 feet (23 meters) of residential or open space, natural areas, or parkland.

-Shared Right-of-Way: An HST alignment where HSTs operate in close proximity to other transportation systems, including conventional passenger railroads and freight railroads, without sharing tracks.
+Shared Right-of-Way: An HST alignment where HSTs operate in proximity to other transportation systems, including conventional passenger railroads and freight railroads, without sharing tracks.
 Also includes highways.

-Shared Use Corridor: A part of the HST alignment where HSTs operate on exclusive tracks along railway corridors or rights-of-way where conventional passenger and freight railroads operate.
+Shared Use Corridor: A segment along the HST alignment where high-speed trains operate on exclusive tracks located along rail corridors or rights-of-way where conventional passenger and freight railroads operate.

-Shared Use Track: A part of the HST alignment where HSTs operate with other passenger railroads (e.g., Caltrain, MetroLink, and Amtrak), on the same track.
+Shared Use Track: Segment along the HST alignment where HSTs operate with other passenger railroads (i.e., Caltrain, MetroLink, and Amtrak), on the same track.